-- PSO 1: Understand the societal and structural factors influence individual behaviour and the self's development. - PSO 2: Student can define sociological approaches to analyzing the self from psychological, economic, and other approaches. - PSO 3: Students will develop the knowledge, skills, and attitudes necessary to be engaged members of the community. - PSO 4: Student can get knowledge about culture, social change, socialization, stratification, social structure, institutions race, ethnicity, gender, and class etc.
+- PSO 1: Understand the societal and structural factors influence individual behavior and the self's development. - PSO 2: Student can define sociological approaches to analyzing the self from psychological, economic, and other approaches. - PSO 3: Students will develop the knowledge, skills, and attitudes necessary to be engaged members of the community.

-TO CHATTER
+TO MARK